 It works collectively rather than competitively through online shops, buying groups, regional networks, food collectives and food hubs.

 Individual communities can bring together producers and shoppers into an online ‘farmers’ market’ to create a resilient local food economy.
 The Network offers training and experiences exchanges so that all can develop within the system.

-This document outlines some of the options for producers to sell online direct to shoppers and buyers, for retailers to set up online shopfronts; for community groups to set up food hubs, food banks, buying groups and food hubs; and for wholesalers to link to the growing Network.
+This page outlines some of the options for producers to sell online direct to shoppers and buyers; for retailers to set up online shopfronts; for community groups to set up buying groups and food hubs; and for wholesalers to link to the growing Network.

 Join the local food movement

 In order to expand the local food system, we need to start by supporting the good food businesses that are already here.

 Most of us in Lincolnshire, most of the time, consume uniform baked products, produced on an industrial scale by workers we will never meet.
 But it’s not the only choice available to us.
 We went to meet three highly skilled and passionate bakers, who are baking fresh each day on Lincoln High Street.
 It’s a […]

 For fruit and vegetable crops – I’m talking the 7-a-day stuff that most of us need way more of in our diets – it’s a completely different story.

 Just a few acres, with polytunnels or glasshouses require constant tending, and can employ numerous people doing skilled, interesting, rewarding, socially useful jobs.

 Fruit and vegetables don’t necessarily need much processing before they reach our plates.
 We want to eat them fresh – the fresher the better!